-The WisCon Art Show focuses on art exploring themes related to WisCon’s principles (SFF, feminism, social justice), work by artists of marginalized genders, and work by Midwestern artists.
+The WisCon Art Show features work from artists in the WisCon community, particularly artists of marginalized genders and local/Midwestern artists, often exploring themes related to WisCon’s principles (SFF, feminism, social justice).
 In past years, the Art Show has included painting, drawing, illustration, photography, comics, printmaking, jewelry and other wearable art, sculpture, and more.
-Fundraising items for the Otherwise Award such as T-shirts may also be available.

 The Art Show operates like a gallery or store.
 Pieces are for sale at fixed prices (no bidding).
 We prefer to keep artists’ displayed work in the show until Sunday evening so everyone can see it, but if you have to leave early, you can take your purchased artwork with you when you go.

 Art Show Awards